aaronottinger/hott.github.io/README.md

 # Rhetorical Significance (200-300 words)

 In short, this is a good place to examine in depth who your adaptation addresses, what it will persuade them of, and the consequence of that persuasion, i.e. your outcomes.
-To aid you, this might be a good place to revisit some theorists that discussed how texts cannot subordinate audiences to mere consumers (Debord) and those who thought texts can be imancipatory or liberating (Zizek).
+To aid you, this might be a good place to revisit some theorists that discussed how texts subordinate audiences to mere consumers (Debord) and those who thought texts can be imancipatory or liberating (Zizek).

 # Reflection (150-250 words)